software-mansion-labs/webgpu-workshop/src/lessons/1_3DDisplay/README.md

   // ...
 ```

-1.10 Add rotation and position animation for a torus.
+1.10 Add rotation and position animations for the torus.
 📁 `display.ts`
 ```ts
 function animate() {